-- Switch on some ambient lighting or a night light.
+- Switch on some ambient lighting or night light.

-- The next day it might also help to bring it up again to help deal with it.
-You could also bring it into the art world with some drawing to make it seem less scary, or perhaps even some role play to make the monster or whatever it might have been seem silly, fun and less threatening.
+- The next day it might also help to talk to them about it again.
+You could bring it into the art world with some drawing to make it seem less scary, or perhaps even some role play to make the monster or whatever it might have been seem silly, fun and less threatening.

-On a final note, don’t forget that you can always consult a doctor if your child is having nightmares or night terrors to the extent that it’s disturbing their daily life, mood, development or health, it’s important to discuss it with a medical professional.
+If your child is having nightmares or night terrors to the extent that it’s disturbing their daily life, mood, development or health, it’s important to discuss it with a medical professional.

-They may be able to refer you to a specialist who’ll hopefully find a way to help your family further.
+They might refer you to a sleep specialist who will hopefully find a way to help your family further.
 This can be particularly useful if the child is having recurrent nightmares, or is having them as a result of a traumatic event.

-5. How to stop nightmares as an adult
+How to cope with nightmares as an adult

 Having nightmares as an adult is nothing to be ashamed of.
-I’ve had all kinds of bizarre or unpleasant nightmares over the years: my partner attacking me, having to rescue a friend from crocodiles, relatives dying, and even losing something really important and still believing it was true for hours after I’d woken up.
+I’ve had all kinds of bizarre and unpleasant nightmares over the years.

-There are a few things which are known to possibly trigger nightmares, so you can start by having a think about whether these apply to you or not:
+There are a few factors which might trigger nightmares, so you can start by having a think about whether these apply to you or not:

 - Drinking alcohol, especially late in the evening.

-- Too much caffeine, again late in the day especially.
+- Too much caffeine, again late in the day might be worse.

 - Taking recreational drugs.